 All services are contingent upon available staff resources.
 Turnaround times may be longer.
 We appreciate your patience and flexibility.

-Paper photocopies, low-resolution digital reproductions (PDFs), high-resolution digital reproductions and original or archival time-based media conversion services for purposes of supporting teaching, research, and other scholarship.
+Low-resolution digital reproductions (PDFs), high-resolution digital reproductions and original or archival time-based media conversion services are provided to our users to support teaching, research, and other scholarship.
 The RBML provides reproductions from our collections upon request as long as the staff determines that copying will not harm the original document(s) or violate copyright law.

 High-resolution digital imaging and A/V orders: use current instructions & forms